Taking Control of Intra-class Variation in Conditional GANs Under Weak Supervision: Intra-class variation isolation

-Technically, the changes to the standard C-GAN are very simple and involve modifying only the form of the labels provided to the GAN.
+Technically, the changes to the standard cGAN are very simple and involve modifying only the form of the labels provided to the cGAN.
 The function to be minimised to train the IVI-GAN's discriminator is

-where $\mathbf{y}\in\{0,1\}^n$ are now binary labels for $n$ categories, and $\bm{\beta}\in\{0,1\}^n$ are binary labels sampled from the same distribution as $\mathbf{y}$ (but, as previously, do not necessarily correspond).
+where $\mathbf{y}\in\{0,1\}^n$ are now binary labels for $n$ categories, and $\bm{\beta}\in\{0,1\}^n$ are binary labels sampled from the same distribution as $\mathbf{y}$ (but, as before, do not necessarily have to be the same).
 The novel aspect of the loss is the way in which the random parameters, $\bm{\rho}$, are chosen.

-Here $\mathbf{0}^{q_i}$ is a zero-vector of length $q_i$.
-Analogous to the C-GAN, the function then minimised to train the generator is
+Here, $\mathcal{N}^{q_i}$ is a random Gaussian vector of length $q_i$, and $\mathbf{0}^{q_i}$ is a vector of zeros.
+Analogous to the cGAN, the function then minimised to train the generator is